cwarthur/hello-world/README.md

 # hello-world
-Learning how to git lit
+Learning how to git LIT
+This is an edit!!